 Expect to see birds everywhere throughout the year, but some appear in winter while others move away.
 They vary in size from the Sarus Crane, standing about the height of a man, to our smallest birds the flower peckers, e.g. Tickell’s Flowerpecker as large as a normal thumb.

-There are well over 2000 species and sub-species recorded in India of which over 300 are winter visitors.
+There are well over 2000 species and sub-species recorded in

 Our commonest and most abundant birds are the House Crow and the Sparrow followed by the Mynas and Bulbuls, and our rarest would include the Mountain Quail and the Pink-headed Duck and, now, to all appearances considered extinct.